 In such cases, where couples are affected by Binge eating disorder, a marriage counselor can help to identify the underlying issues and resolve them.
 Again, the problem is finding local marriage counseling services.
 If you are in Ontario, Canada, you can search online for keywords like marriage counselor Ontario, marriage counseling Ontario, marriage counseling Canada or marriage counseling near me (provided location is active on your cell-phone or laptop) on Google or any other search engine.

-How to Control Binge Eating
+How to Cure Binge Eating Disorder

 There are several ways to control your food cravings and start a healthy lifestyle.
 Here are some techniques to control binge eating disorder: